msfpaw/tha-lab_setup/README.md

   * If you are using vmware and the vmware vagrant plugin, you may need to run `vagrant up kali --provider=vmware_fusion` or `vagrant up --provider=vmware_workstation` instead

-5. The first time you run the `vagrant up` command it will download the Kali VM (wich can be quite large) and launch it via Virtualbox.
+5. The first time you run the `vagrant up` command it will download the Kali VM (which can be quite large) and launch it via Virtualbox.
   * In Windows the VM image is typically stored in the users home directory.
   * In Linux/OSX the VM image is stored in `~/.vagrant.d`.